 On March 16, 2020, a shareholder derivative lawsuit was filed by Patrick Van Camp in federal court in the Northern District of California (Case No. 4:20-cv-01815) naming Adamas and certain of Adamas's former directors and officers as defendants.
-This lawsuit alleges certain of Adamas's former directors and officers breached fiduciary duties and violated the Securities Exchange Act of 1934.
-Adamas is named as a nominal defendant only.
+This lawsuit alleged certain of Adamas's former directors and officers breached fiduciary duties and violated the Securities Exchange Act of 1934.
+Adamas was named as a nominal defendant only.
 On April 6, 2020, another, virtually identical, shareholder derivative lawsuit was filed by James Druzbik in federal court in the Northern District of California (Case No. 4:20- cv-02320) naming Adamas and certain of Adamas's former directors and officers as defendants.
-This lawsuit contains the same allegations, claims, and defendants as the first derivative action.
+This lawsuit contained the same allegations, claims, and defendants as the first derivative action.
 Adamas is named as a nominal defendant only.
-In both actions, Plaintiffs seek unspecified monetary damages and other relief.
-These actions have been consolidated and are stayed pending resolution of the Zaidi class action.
+In both actions, Plaintiffs sought unspecified monetary damages and other relief.
+These actions were consolidated.
+On May 16, 2023 the court entered an order dismissing the consolidated actions, without prejudice.
+The consolidated cases were closed on June 7, 2023.